 All activities of Novant Health deemed by management to be ongoing, major and central to the provision of healthcare services are reported as operating revenue and expenses.
-Other activities are deemed to be non-operating and include investment income (loss), change in fair value of non-hedged derivative financial instruments, income tax expense and gain on extinguishment of debt.
+Other activities are deemed to be non-operating and include investment income, income tax expense, gain on extinguishment of debt and other net periodic pension (costs) benefit.

 Novant Health receives supplemental Medicaid payments from the state of North Carolina through a federally approved disproportionate share program ("Medicaid DSH").
 During 2012, the federal government approved an amendment to the Medicaid DSH plan.
 This amendment, referred to as the Medicaid Gap Assessment Program ("GAP"), provides a new funding model whereby hospitals are assessed an amount based on a percentage of their costs and are then paid supplemental amounts in an effort to reduce Medicaid losses.
 Novant Health records GAP payments received as net patient service revenue and GAP assessments paid as other operating expense on the consolidated statements of operations and changes in net assets.
 These supplemental payments are recognized in income when earned, if reasonably estimable and deemed collectible.
 There can be no assurance that this program will not be discontinued or materially modified.
+During 2017, Novant Health received \$156,623 and paid \$75,518 for the GAP program.
 During 2016, Novant Health received \$137,002 and paid \$67,212 for the GAP program.
-During 2015, Novant Health received \$141,745 and paid \$74,008 for the GAP program.

 The consolidated statements of operations and changes in net assets include excess of revenues over expenses.
-Changes in unrestricted net assets which are excluded from excess of revenues over expenses include changes in funded status of defined benefit plans, loss on voluntary pension settlement, unrealized gains on derivative financial instruments that apply hedge accounting and the formation of the Novant Health UVA Health System.
+Changes in unrestricted net assets which are excluded from excess of revenues over expenses include changes in funded status of defined benefit plans, purchase of noncontrolling interest, unrealized gains on derivative financial instruments that apply hedge accounting and the formation of the Novant Health UVA Health System.